AdobeDocs/journeys.en/help/using/building-journeys/jump.md

 ## Troubleshooting

-At runtime or in test mode, errors will happen if:
+When the journey is published or in test mode, errors will happen if:
 * the target journey no longer exists
-* the target journey is not in the correct state (Draft, Closed or Stopped)
+* the target journey is draft, closed or stopped
 * if the first event of the target journey has changed and the mapping is broken